-To illustrate our key ideas we first describe a simpler alternating tree algorithm that works on \emph{clustered} instances.
+To illustrate our key ideas we first describe a simpler algorithm that works on \emph{clustered} instances.
 This setting, while equivalent to the general problem up to constant factors, allows for a simpler exposition of our key ideas.
-Specifically, we will prove the following.
+Specifically, we will prove the following theorem in this section.

 \begin{theorem} There is a polynomial time $36$-approximation for \problemmacro{restricted max-min fair allocation}. \end{theorem}